ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 - **"Start simple, fail fast, fail early."**

-- HCI is centered on humans. **Put users' need first!** It's easier said than done because we developers tend to get lost in what we can do, what's new, what's cool, etc. For example, when displaying data, we must resist the temptation to show all we can compute in order to reduce information overload.
-One method I like to use is to stand in users' shoes and ask what they’re gonna do with all these information.
+- HCI is centered on humans. **Put users' need first!** It's easier said than done because we developers tend to get lost in what we can do, what's new, what's cool, etc. For example, when displaying data, we must resist the temptation to show everything we have computed to reduce information overload for users.
+One method I like to use is to stand in users' shoes and ask what they’re gonna do with all those information.

-- "It's as easy to do something big as it is to do something small" used to make no sense to me, but not anymore. **Pick impactful research ideas** worthy of your pursuit (e.g those that have a potential to fundamentally change some previous beliefs, to influence a large number of people, to inspire a new class of systems, you name it).
+- **Pick impactful research ideas** worthy of your pursuit (e.g those that have a potential to fundamentally change some previous beliefs, to influence a large number of people, to inspire a new class of systems, you name it).
+"It's as easy to do something big as it is to do something small."

 - A procedure I found effective to start and complete a research project (after having a rough research idea in mind):
 	1. **Have a mental model** of what a successful project looks like (Yes, this is the first step!)